AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/marketing-automation/customerio-webhook.md

 ## Additional resources {#additional-resources}

-The sections below provide additional resources that you can refer to when using the [DNL Customer.io] source.
+The sections below provide additional resources that you can refer to when using the [!DNL Customer.io] source.

 ### Guardrails {#guardrails}

-For information on guardrails, please refer to the [[DNL Customer.io] timeouts and failures page](https://customer.io/docs/webhooks/#timeouts-and-failures).
+For information on guardrails, please refer to the [[!DNL Customer.io] timeouts and failures page](https://customer.io/docs/webhooks/#timeouts-and-failures).

 ### Validation {#validation}